ADHD/ ADHD/ ADS/ ADD: What is the difference?

 Ritalin - effects and long -term consequences

-- Dependency: If Ritalin is taken over a longer period of time, dependency can arise, especially in people who abuse the drug.
+Dependency: With long -term intake of Ritalin, dependency can arise, especially among people who abuse the medication.

 There are different treatments that can be used individually or in combination.
 Here are some examples: